 Intrauterine insemination (IUI) and in vitro fertilization (IVF) treatments improve the possibility of pregnancy and childbirth, offering opportunities for family building to individuals and couples.
-Some challenges may come with these opportunities, though.
+However, some challenges may come along with these opportunities.

 What to Expect: Common Emotional Responses During an IUI and IVF Cycle

-Research has shown that patients tend to perceive an IUI or IVF treatment cycle as moderate-to-very stressful.
-However, it is important to remember that each person will experience the stress differently based upon his or her own personality and life experiences.
+Research has shown that patients perceive an IUI or IVF treatment cycle as moderate-to-very stressful.
+However, it’s important to remember that each person will experience the stress differently based upon his or her own personality and life experiences.

-- During IVF treatment, it is very common for your mood to fluctuate over the course of the cycle, for both women and men.
+- During IVF treatment, it’s common for mood to fluctuate over the course of the cycle, for both women and men.
 Feelings of anxiety and distress may increase as the cycle progresses from monitoring to retrieval to transfer.

 - For both IUI and IVF treatments, the 2 week waiting period is often felt as the most stressful time during the cycle.

-- Should a treatment cycle be unsuccessful, it is normal to experience feelings of grief, sadness, loss, and disappointment.
+- If a treatment cycle is unsuccessful, it’s normal to experience feelings of grief, sadness, and disappointment.

 Tips for Coping with Your IUI or IVF Treatment Cycle